cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.

+run options:
+  Options to specify if and how to  run  the  compiled  code  on  an  emulated processor.
+The emulated processor is much faster than Mindustry processors, but can't run instructions  which  obtain information from the Mindustry World.
+Sole exceptions are memory cells (cell1 to cell9) and memory banks (bank1 to bank9), which can be read and written.

+  --run                  run the compiled code on an emulated processor.
+  --run-steps {1..1000000000}
+                         the maximum number of instruction executions  to  emulate,  the execution stops when this limit is reached.

 optimization levels:
   Options to specify global  and  individual  optimization  levels.
 Individual  optimizers  use  global  level when not